SandroSimonOre/javascript-exercises/flatten-the-array/README.md

 The function flatten the array without using the methods Array.prototype.flat() or Array.prototype.flatMap().

+### My comments
+In order to solve the proble I have used recursion.

 The exercise can be found in the next link: